seyiabolarin/seyiabolarin.github.io/projects/stata_weekly_trainings/week1_introduction_to_stata/README.md

-# Week 1: Introduction & Descriptive Statistics
+# Week 1: Introduction to Stata

 ## Learning Objectives
 - Understand the STATA interface and key commands